 - Read Part 2 of Strength Training 101: Pick a Beginner Strength Training Workout.

-- Looking to join a gym?
+- Need to join a gym?
 Here’s how to find the right gym for you.

-- Already a member at a gym?
+- Want to work out in a gym?
 Try our 5-level Weight Training Routine that will level you up from Rookie to Barbell Badass.

 - Start barbell training (my favorite): Read our guides on Squats, Deadlifts, and Bench Press.
 Oh, and you NEED to read Starting Strength, the strength trainer’s bible.